 For learning disabilities, head injury, age-associated cognitive decline, and other problems of brain dysfunction, cognitive remediation is often recommended.
-This consists of structured exercises designed to improve weak cognitive abilities which can be determined by an evaluation.
+This consists of structured exercises designed to improve weak cognitive abilities which can be determined by a neuropsychological evaluation.

 After the basic principles of cognitive remediation are learned, the same principles can be applied to more real life situations.
 The treatment is customized to the client’s needs as delineated by the findings from the neuropsychological evaluation and the client’s specific concerns.
 Homework can be given for some exercises so that the patient can practice in between sessions.